DanYamamotoEvans/SPDBUE/README.md

 Hit search to get the results.
 You can select the proteins of interest from the search result.

 ### Step 2.
 Download the search result
 Above the table of search results, you will see a download button.
 Click this, and select 'Excel'.
 The download will begin shortly.
-Make sure you rename the file once donload is cmomplete.
+Make sure you rename the file once donload is cmomplete.<br>
 <br>
 _Option_ <br>
 You can also download the fasta file and put it as input so you can access the sequence information easily.<br>